 We all remember how exciting the world was as a kid.
-Everything was an adventure, whether it was hide-and-seek in the basement, or riding bikes with our neighbors.
+Everything was an adventure, whether it was hide-and-seek in the basement or riding bikes with our neighbors.
 Everything was within our grasp and we were invincible.
 For children, the difference between what is safe and what is dangerous is often hard to distinguish, especially when it comes to electrical safety.
 Often times, outlets look like fun spaces to put small things, electrical boxes are good hiding spots, and power boxes have fun switches.
-It is important to teach your kids about being safe around electricity, so here’s some tips on how you can start talking about it with your family.
+It is important to teach your kids about being safe around electricity, so here are some tips on how you can start talking about it with your family.

 When it comes to safety, the earlier the better.
 When your kids reach an age where communication is easy and they understand what you say, start talking about how to be safe.
 When you start an early conversation with your kids, they are more likely to retain that information overtime and be able to recognize a dangerous situation the more it is talked about.